Ekram-Muahammad/laravel-SchemaForge/README.md

 + Furthermore, it ensures that API routes are also registered in the routes/web.php file.
 This enables you to access the API endpoints through both the API and web routes.

++ After successfully running the Laravel project, kindly proceed to access the following URL: domain/{tableName}.
+This URL will enable you to view the project's output or results.

 # Command: php artisan db:clone tableName